cltl/ma-communicative-robots/data/README.md

 <li> value: the actual label, which can be a JSON structure or some defined label or identifier
 <li> source: name of the software or person that created the annotation
 <li> timestamp: indicate when the annotation was created</li>
-<li> id: local identifier that differentiates the snnoations in a JSON file</li>
+<li> (OPTIONAL) id: local identifier that differentiates annotations within a JSON file</li>
-<li> (OPTIONAL) ruler: defines the annotation as a segment in a rule so that it can be referenced</li>
 </ul>

-The above examples illustrate the attributes and possible values.
+The above examples illustrate these attributes and possible values.

-The ruler attribute defines unique identifiers for each annotation.
-This allows us to build annotations on other annotations, following the layer annotation framework as defined by Ide and Romary (2007).
-In NLP pipelines, modules typically take the output of one annotation as the input for the next annoation.
-As such we can first define the tokens of a text as segments grounded through offsets and next refer to these tokens to add another annotation.
+The id attribute holds a unique identifiers for each annotation.
+This allows us to build annotations on top of other annotations, as
+NLP pipelines, modules typically take the output of one annotation as the input for the next annotation (following the layered annotation framework as defined by Ide and Romary 2007).
+For example, we can first define the tokens of a text as segments grounded through offsets and next refer to these tokens to add another annotation.
 This is shown in the next example, in which a PersonAnnotation is given for a segment that is defined elsewhere as the token "My":

 ```example